Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice, another’s soul.– Joyce Carol Oates

 I would recommend having a journal nearby if you decide to incorporate contemplation into your Lectio Divina practice.
 Journaling is a wonderful way to record your discoveries and go deeper into them if you wish.

-Ensoulment, or the path and experience of reconnecting with and living from the Soul, is at the heart of the Lectio Divina practice.
+Soul work, or the path of doing the Soul’s work, is at the heart of the Lectio Divina practice.

 In the words of writer Jeanette Winterson,